 A typical will is printed on paper, and signed by the person making it (the testator) in front of witnesses, who also sign, attesting that the testator, who was known to them, was actually the person who signed the will.
 There are exceptions to this general rule—under some limited circumstances, a handwritten, unsigned will can be valid, for instance—but for many years, this has been the accepted standard.

 This is not just the result of attorneys clinging to outdated ways of doing things.
-Generally, when the law requires people to “jump through hoops” to accomplish a legal goal, s… Read More
+Generally, when the law requires people to “jump through hoops” to accomplish a legal goal, such… Read More

 Estate planning attorneys are constantly telling anyone who will listen: “Make your estate plan now; don’t put it off.”
 Primarily, that is because life is uncertain.
 Even a young person in good health can be struck down by a sudden illness or accident.
 If that happens, it is so much easier on everyone involved to have that person’s wishes set forth in a written estate plan.
 But there are other reasons that we urge people not to put off their estate planning, and one of those is the risk that as they age, they will no longer have the legal capacity to make a binding estate plan.
 It can be painful to think about, but it’s important to talk about estate planning and diminished capacity.